Author Karyn Wofford

 Hand Clippers—This small tool is great for controlled cutting.
 Be sure the blades are sharp, and clean, to prevent foliage disease spread.

-Loopers—Bigger than hand clippers, loopers can tackle heftier stems.
+Loppers—Bigger than hand clippers, loppers can tackle heftier stems.

 Gloves—Pruning is hard work for your hands!